occrp/tech.occrp.org/blog/_posts/2017-11-20-memorious.md

 For common crawling tasks, `memorious` does all of the heavy lifting.
-One of our most frequent objectives is to follow every link on a large website and download every PDF.
+One of our most frequent objectives is to follow every link on a large website and download all PDF files.
 To achieve this with `memorious`, all you need to write [is a YAML file](https://github.com/alephdata/memorious/blob/master/example/config/simple_web_scraper.yml) that plugs together existing components.